la-zu-li/DarkOwlz1441/README.md

+# Isaac Emanuel

+## About me
-- Hello, I'm Isaac.
-I study Software Engineering at Federal University of Ceará, Brazil.
+My name is Isaac.
+I study Software Engineering at Federal University of Ceará, Brazil, since 2020.

-- I plan to do Masters and PhD in computer science in the future.
+I myself am brazillian, and I plan to do a PhD and Masters on Computer Science in the future.
+My areas of interest are Machine Learning, Deep Learning and Computer Vision.
+I like programming little projects as a hobby.

+## Technologies I am familiar with
+I'm familiar with:

-- I know C and Python, and a little bit of Java and Haskell.
+- C and Python languages.

-- I also know a little bit of Flex and GNU Bison.
+- Flex and GNU Bison as compiler generators.

-- I know PostgreSQL DBMS technology.
-- I use both Windows and Linux.
+- Windows and Linux environments (even though I prefer Linux for personal use).

-- I did some projects involving propositional logic calculus.
-- Currently working on a project involving Analytic Tableaux and C.
-- Currently learning the basics of image processing.
-- I am interested in studying infosec and Theory of Computation areas on the future.
-- If you want to contact me, this is my Email: ienewton123@gmail.com
+- Basic concepts of computer vision

+- Basic machine learning algorithms and concepts and algorithms such as Linear Regression, Logistic Regression, Decision Trees.

+- Databases and relational databases concepts and modeling, and SQL.
+I made small projects with PostgreSQL in the past.